We are Evening Peace

 Based out of New York City,

-Evening Peace consistently produces music that pushes the boundaries of what music can be by helping our listeners achieve mental and physical relaxation.
+Evening Peace consistently produces music that pushes the boundaries of just how healing—yet at the same time exciting—music can be.

 Founder, Composer, Lead Singer / Art Davis